angelo-wf/LakeSnes/README.md

 This build depends on SDL2 being installed with homebrew.

+### MacOS (app-bundle)

+- Make sure clang and make are available (from the Xcode CLI-tools)
+- Download the latest SDL2 build (the `.dmg`) from the [SDL2 Releases](https://github.com/libsdl-org/SDL/releases)
+- Create a directory called `sdl2` in this repo's directory and copy `SDL2.framework` from the dmg into it
+- Run `make LakeSnes.app`

+This is a stand-alone application and shows up in the 'open with' menu for smc, sfc and zip files.

 ### Linux

-NOTE: The makefile is setup for compiling with clang, but using gcc works as well with `make CC=gcc`.

 - Make sure clang (or gcc) and make are available
-- Get SDL2-dev via your package manager (Ubuntu/debian: `sudo apt install libsdl2-dev`)
+- Get SDL2-dev via your package manager (Ubuntu/Debian: `sudo apt install libsdl2-dev`)
-- Run `make`
+- Run `make` (or `make CC=gcc` to use gcc)

 This build depends on SDL2 being installed.